 Visiting Governors IslandGovernors Island is located approximately half-mile south of Manhattan.
 It can be reached by a quick, free ferry ride from the Battery Maritime Building at 10 South Street (next the Staten Island Ferry) in lower Manhattan or from Pier 6 in Brooklyn Bridge Park.

-Location: In the heart of New York Harbor, New York City, NY
+Location: In the heart of New York Harbor, New York, NY

 Note: This information can change without notice.
 Confirm all details directly with the company in question.